pratham-jaiswal/ai-mind-palace/backend/README.md

   - [ ] Vector Memory
   - [ ] Db Memory
   - [ ] Data about user themselves are being stored in the database
+- [ ] Conversation CRUD
 - [ ] Add user authentication.
 - [ ] Store user data in the database
-- [ ] Testing Stage 2: Thoroughly test the user data storage and retrieval
+- [ ] Testing Stage 2: Thoroughly test the current functionality
+  - [ ] Conversation CRUD
+  - [ ] Authentication and user data
 - [ ] Extracting text and images from PDFs
 - [ ] Generating AI images descriptions
 - [ ] Saving images metadata in the database, along with "source_file" in additional_info